Wanderland

 # context.append(crossing)

-Boundaries never append to context — only the engine does.
+Boundaries never append to the request context — only the engine does.
 Boundaries read from it via input["context"].
 This separation means the append-only guarantee is enforced structurally, not by convention.

 Each appended crossing soft-verifies its signature: if the crossing carries a signature and storage is available, append checks the signature against the identity's public key and stores the result in a parallel boolean array.
 Bad signatures don't reject the crossing — the audit trail records what happened, including events that wouldn't have verified.
 The signed filter excludes them at read time.
 Trust is determined on read, not on write.

-If the context has a to_addr prefix and the runtime has a storage registry, every appended crossing is also routed through runtime.storage.append(crossing) — the mount prefix decides persistence (memory mounts are no-ops, sqlite mounts persist).
+If the context has a to_addr prefix and the runtime has a storage registry, every appended crossing — main chain and sub-dispatch alike — is also routed through runtime.storage.append(crossing).
+The mount prefix decides persistence; the default :trace: mount is a sqlite database at the path named by WANDERLAND_TRACE_STORE (in-memory when unset), so exporting one variable captures a run's full trace to a file with no config.
 Storage routing is best-effort; the in-memory event log is always intact.

 When a boundary's identity has a key registered with the PKI, the crossing record is signed before it leaves Boundary.execute.
 The canonical payload is the crossing hash (minus the signature) with sorted keys, JSON-serialized.
 The signature is attached as "signature" on the record.